ARM-software/android-nn-driver/docs/FAQ.md

 This will download the correct versions of boost, armnn and the clframework and the android-nn-driver should build correctly.
 Alternatively you can go to the GitHub pages for android-nn-driver, armnn and computelibrary (clframework) and download versions with the same release tag.

-For 20.05 these would be:
+As an example, for 20.05 these would be:

 https://github.com/ARM-software/android-nn-driver/tree/v20.05
 https://github.com/ARM-software/armnn/tree/v20.05